Pi Day

-Pi Day is an annual celebration of the mathematical constant π (pi).
-Pi Day is observed on March 14 (the 3rd month) since 3, 1, and 4 are the first three significant figures of π, and was first celebrated in the United States.
-It was founded in 1988 by Larry Shaw, an employee of a science museum in San Francisco, the Exploratorium.
+Pi Day is an annual celebration of the mathematical constant $\pi$ (pi) with events mostly in the United States.
+Pi Day is observed on March 14 (the 3rd month) since 3, 1, and 4 are the first three significant figures of $\pi$ and was founded in 1988 by Larry Shaw, an employee of the Exploratorium, a science museum in San Francisco.

 Celebrations often involve eating pie or holding pi recitation competitions.
 In 2009, the United States House of Representatives supported the designation of Pi Day.
 UNESCO's 40th General Conference designated Pi Day as the International Day of Mathematics in November 2019.

-Other dates when people celebrate pi include Pi Approximation Day on July 22 (22/7 in the day/month format), a closer approximation of π; and June 28 (6.28), an approximation of 2π or τ (tau).
+Other dates when people celebrate pi include Pi Approximation Day on July 22 (22/7 in the day/month format), an approximation of $\pi$; and June 28 (6.28), an approximation of 2$\pi$ or $\tau$ (tau).

 History

 In 1988, the earliest known official or large-scale celebration of Pi Day was organized by Larry Shaw at the San Francisco Exploratorium, where Shaw worked as a physicist, with staff and public marching around one of its circular spaces, then consuming fruit pies.
 The Exploratorium continues to hold Pi Day celebrations.

 On March 12, 2009, the U.S. House of Representatives passed a non-binding resolution (111 H. Res.
 224), recognizing March 14, 2009, as National Pi Day.
 For Pi Day 2010, Google presented a Google Doodle celebrating the holiday, with the word Google laid over images of circles and pi symbols; and for the 30th anniversary in 2018, it was a Dominique Ansel pie with the circumference divided by its diameter.

 Some observed the entire month of March 2014 (3/14) as "Pi Month".
 In the year 2015, March 14 was celebrated as "Super Pi Day".
-It had special significance, as the date is written as 3/14/15 in month/day/year format.
+It had special significance, as the date is written as 3/14/15 in month/day/year format, or the first five digits of pi (3.1415).
 At 9:26:53, the date and time together represented the first ten digits of π, and later that second, "Pi Instant" represented all of π's digits.